k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/04_fabric_commonDB_sync.md

 *Case 2:*

 A customer service operative needs get the most updated list of new services subscribed by a customer in real-time.
-In this case the web-service or job request will trigger the  refsync and ref_sync_wait commands described [here](/articles/22_reference(commonDB)_tables/03_fabric_commonDB_runtime.md#ref_sync-lu_namelu-name-tablesall-or-table-1table-2etc-forcetruefalse).
+In this case the web-service or job request will trigger the  ref_sync and ref_sync_wait commands described [here](/articles/22_reference(commonDB)_tables/03_fabric_commonDB_runtime.md#ref_sync-lu_namelu-name-tablesall-or-table-1table-2etc-forcetruefalse).

 *Case 3:*